Yes, your profile picture matters:

 Whether a recruiter will admit it or not, they all look at the profile picture of candidates on the internet.
 With the advent of LinkedIn and Facebook, can you blame them?
 I may not have your picture top of mind when I go to your LinkedIn account, but there is nothing more frustrating than searching for the background on someone and then find the following on the profile:

 - The profile picture is absent with nothing but an empty silhouette: This tells me that you haven’t taken the time to finish a project, have something to be embarrassed about, or you just don’t care.
-If the rest of the of the profile is filled out then this is an obvious miss.
+If the rest of the profile is filled out then this is an obvious miss.

 - Use of a cartoon avatar for your profile picture, specifically on LinkedIn.
 What is this??
 This is your PROFESSIONAL profile.
 This is not a forum for clown school.
 Professionals are searching and viewing your profile, consequently, they come to this site with a specific mentality.